GL-II-73

 GL-II-73 (GL-ii-073) is a benzodiazepine derivative related in chemical structure to compounds such as midazolam and adinazolam.
 It is described as an α_{5} preferring positive allosteric modulator of the benzodiazepine site of GABA_{A} receptors, with weaker activity at α_{2} and α_{3} and no significant affinity for the α_{1} subtype.
 In animal tests it was found to produce effects consistent with antidepressant, anxiolytic and nootropic actions.
+It is now being researched as a potential treatment agent for Alzheimer's disease.